famsf/insights/src/la-prose.md

             text: "The 1960s: Light, Color, Motion"
           - template: "@atoms/textarea/textarea.html.twig"
             classes: margin-bottom-2
-            text: "<p>The interplay of colors and the synesthetic illusion of movement in Delaunay’s pochoir has an uncanny parallel in the psychedelic light shows of the 1960s, where bright, pulsating, liquid forms merged with an experience of rhythmic sound, as the rhythms of Cendrars’s lines &mdash; dedicated, as he said, “to the musicians” &mdash; seem to emerge from the artist’s abstract color-forms.</p>"
+            text: "<p>The interplay of colors and the synesthetic illusion of movement in Delaunay’s pochoir has an uncanny parallel in the psychedelic light shows of the 1960s, where bright, pulsating, liquid forms merged with an experience of rhythmic sound, as the rhythms of Cendrars’s lines&mdash;dedicated, as he said, “to the musicians”&mdash;seem to emerge from the artist’s abstract color-forms.</p>"
             dropcap: false
           - template: "@molecules/Picture/PictureWithCaption.html.twig"
             caption: